relorbany/Exp1_prelim_analysis/README.md

 "--config cell_num=5000" \
 "--config proj_dir=/dir/to/data/"

-3. Make sure bam files in the CB_UMI_tag directory are sorted in the same way as vcf
+3. Make sure bam files in the CB_UMI_tag directory are sorted in the same way as vcf file. /project2/gilad/reem/singlecellCM/scripts/run_sortbams.sh

-sbatch --partition=gilad --wrap="java -jar $PICARD ReorderSam I=YG-RE1-Drop-CD1col1_S1_assigned_sorted_CB_UMI_tags.bam O=reordered_CD1col1_assigned_sorted_CBUMItags.bam R=/project2/gilad/reem/geno_38/hg38.fa.gz CREATE_INDEX=TRUE"

-4. Run demuxlet to identify which individual each cell comes from
+4. Run demuxlet to identify which individual each cell comes from. /project2/gilad/reem/singlecellCM/scripts/rundemuxlet.sh

-sbatch --partition=gilad --wrap="bash /project2/gilad/reem/singlecellCM/rundemuxlet.sh"

-5. Load and run rstudio on Midway to start using Seurat
+5. Load and run rstudio module on Midway to use Seurat package.

-module load rstudio
-rstudio